-When opening a bottle of wine the bottle must not touch the table until all the glasses have been poured, and it should always be opened in full view of the customer unless there has been a request that it should be opened or decanted in advance of the customer’s arrival.
+When opening a bottle of wine the bottle must not touch the table until all the glasses have been poured, and it should always be opened and poured in full view of the host unless there has been a request that it should be opened or decanted in advance of the guest’s arrival.
 In case of decanted wine, the empty bottle should be presented to the guest prior to bringing the decanted wine.
+Both should arrive on the cart in formal service, casual service allows for retrieval of the decanted wine after placing glasses on the table and presenting the bottle .
 It is not necessary to leave the empty bottle from a decanted wine at the table.

 Once presented, the bottle should be held at eye level and within sight of the host.
 The bottle (still wines) should be kept vertical and held as close to motionless through the opening procedure.